DKMiner/LIS/README.md

 **Known issues**

-This code will hve problems with system path when you run in inside VS Code or any other coding application/IDE. ***It must be running using a terminal***
+This code will have problems with system path when you run in inside VS Code or any other coding application/IDE. ***It must be running using a terminal***